-- Why is it important that I take the Praxis II test?
+- Why is it important that I take the Praxis test?

-- Am I required to take the Praxis II test?
+- Am I required to take the Praxis test?

 You need to consult with your institution to determine educator preparation program requirements.
-Candidates who apply for a Nebraska certificate effective September 1, 2015, will be required to show evidence they have passed the appropriate Praxis II content test at the required score, as described on the Test Requirements page.
-In addition, Elementary Education and Elementary Special Education candidates are required to take the Praxis II EECIA (5011) to be considered NCLB-qualified.
+Candidates who apply for a Nebraska certificate effective September 1, 2015, will be required to show evidence they have passed the appropriate Praxis Subject Assessments at the required score, as described on the Test Requirements page.
+In addition, Elementary Education and Elementary Special Education candidates are required to take the Praxis EECIA (5017) to be considered NCLB-qualified.
 Although NCLB-qualified designation is not required to obtain a Nebraska certificate, Nebraska employers give priority to NCLB-qualified applicants.

 - How and when do I register for the test?

-Consult with your educator preparation program for the requirements and recommended timeline for taking the Praxis Core tests and the Praxis II content test.
+Consult with your educator preparation program for the requirements and recommended timeline for taking the Praxis Core tests and the Praxis Subject Assessments.

 - What if I don't pass the test?